DataDevils/DataBootCamp/docs/Streamflow_Task3.md

 ## Background: Minimum flows & "7Q10"

 The passing of the Clean Water Act in 1972 and the Endangered Species Act in 1973 has resulted in many reservoirs having to meet downstream flow requirements for either water quality purposes or species protection.
-For example, at the Clayton gauge, minimum flow requirements have ranged from 184 to 404 cfs since 1983. *Here we want to see if Falls Lake has raised minimum flows.*
+For example, at the Clayton gauge, minimum flow requirements have ranged from 184 to 404 cfs since 1983. ***Here we want to see if  the establishment of Falls Lake has raised minimum flows.***

 There are many ways to approach low flow to understand how minimum streamflow has changed since Falls Lake was constructed.
 We will look at a common metric known as 7Q10. <u>**7Q10** is the lowest average discharge over a one [week/month/year] period with a recurrence interval of 10 years.</u> This means there is only a 10% probability that there will be lower flows than the 7Q10 threshold in any given year.

-To get more practice with pivot tables and if statements, we will calculate this metric using the 7 month period.
-To do this we need to construct a rolling average of monthly discharges spanning 7 month, which we can do using a series of pivot tables.
+To get more practice with pivot tables and if statements, we will calculate this metric using the 7 <u>month</u> period. **To do this we need to construct a rolling average of monthly discharges spanning 7 month, which we can do using a series of pivot tables**.

 The first pivot table aggregates our daily discharge data into total monthly discharge values for each year.
 From this we table, we can compute a *7-month rolling average of minimum-flows* from the given month's total discharge and those from 6 months preceding it.